 The shower room takes up most of the L part of our L Shaped Loft Conversion along with our walk in wardrobe.
 We realised soon into the planning that we’d need space for wardrobes and a walk in wardrobe made sense.

 For now, we’ve used our trusty IKEA PAX wardrobes in the walk in wardrobe which work perfectly in the space but, in the next year or two, we’ll get ones made to fit once we know what storage to put in the space to best suit our needs.
+I have so many wardrobe ideas for the future.

 The main loft room makes full use of the space we had available.
 It has velux windows on the original roof slope at the front of the house and a dormer to the rear, making the space so much bigger than we’d visualised before the work started.